mumo-esther/Awesome-books-with-ES6/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Awesome books: plain JavaScript with objects
+## 📖 Awesome books: with ES6
  <a name="about-project"></a>

 **Awesome books** is a simple website that displays a list of books and allows you to add and remove books from that list.
 By building this application, I learnt how to manage data using JavaScript.
 Thanks to that my website will be more interactive.
-I also useD a medium-fidelity wireframe to build the UI.
+I also useD a medium-fidelity wireframe to build the UI.It has helped me understand how to use ES6 modules to write modular JavaScript, how to use proper ES6 syntax.
+Understand improvements that ES6 brings to JavaScript.
+Use npm as software packages system.

 ## 🛠 Built With <a name="built-with"></a>